 Chain of Shadows

-Activating it again will only apply slow from Night Bane rune.
+- Activating it again will only apply the Slow from Night Bane.

-Stand close to your target, only the first enemy hit will take the big damage.
+- Stand close to your target, only the first enemy hit takes the big damage.